 All-Alumni Bicentennial Reunion

 What a grand celebration it was!
-More than 2000 alumni and guests gathered on College Hill for Reunions '12 as we toasted Hamilton's 200th birthday.
+More than 2,000 alumni and guests gathered on College Hill for Reunions '12 to toast Hamilton's 200th birthday.
 The festivities included Bicentennial Colleges, receptions, dinners, musical and sporting events, as well as plenty of opportunities to renew ties with friends.
+View photos on Facebook.

 Bicentennial Kickoff Celebration

-It was a celebration for the ages: More than 3,000 alumni, family members, students and members of the Hamilton and local communities gathered Sept.
-22-25 for a special Bicentennial Assembly, the dedication of the Edward and Virginia Taylor Science Center, the Comstock Luncheon, more than 30 Bicentennial Colleges and campus tours, the opening of an 1871 time capsule, the inauguration of a monthly “Hands on Hamilton History” library exhibit and Career Center networking sessions, along with great sports, performances and food.
-Experience it in video, photos and stories.
+It was a celebration for the ages!
+More than 3,000 alumni, family members, students, and members of the Hamilton and local communities gathered Sept.
+22-25, 2011, for a special Bicentennial Assembly, the dedication of the Edward and Virginia Taylor Science Center, a performance of the opening number of the musical Hamilton by Lin-Manuel Miranda, more than 30 Bicentennial Colleges and campus tours, the opening of an 1871 time capsule, the inauguration of a monthly “Hands on Hamilton History” library exhibit and Career Center networking sessions, along with great sporting events, performances, and food.
+See photos on Flickr.